Murder of Piang Ngaih Don: Death

 At 10.50 am, the clinic doctor, Dr Grace Kwan, arrived at the Bishan flat to tend to Piang.
 She told the women that Piang was dead.
 Both women were shocked and they quickly lied that Piang had moved minutes earlier.
 Dr Kwan called an ambulance, and 40 minutes later, the paramedics arrived, pronouncing the 24-year-old Piang dead.
 The cause of her death was hypoxic ischaemic encephalopathy with severe blunt trauma to her neck.
-An autopsy revealed that she had suffered multiple injuries - precisely 31 recent scars and 47 external injuries - and she was so emaciated and undernourished that she would have died of starvation if the ill-treatment had been prolonged.
+An autopsy by forensic pathologist Dr George Paul revealed that she had suffered multiple injuries – precisely 31 recent scars and 47 external injuries – and she was so emaciated and undernourished that she would have died of starvation if the ill-treatment had been prolonged.
 Another contributing factor was that the choking by Gaiyathiri had led to the brain being deprived of oxygen and led to Piang's death.
 As a result of excessive starvation, Piang was found to have lost nearly 38% of her weight, only weighing 24 kg when she died.

+During her court appearance in 2023, Dr Kwan stated that Piang was so severely underweight that it was like skin wrapping up the bones of her limbs.
+Similarly, Dr Paul also said that the BMI index of Piang was about 11, indicating that she was severely malnourished, and at such a low BMI index, something only apparent to those with TB or advanced cancer, Piang's life would have been endangered, and her low intake of nutrition compounded her inability to tolerate the repeated abuse and trauma.